About Sheriff Dart

 Posted on July 29th, 2017

-Sheriff Thomas J. Dart has dedicated his career to challenging injustice, fighting the violence plaguing our communities and bringing a thoughtful approach to public service.
+Sheriff Tom Dart has dedicated his career to challenging injustice, fighting the violence plaguing our communities and bringing a thoughtful approach to public service.

-After serving as a prosecutor and Illinois state legislator, Dart ran for Cook County Sheriff in 2006, promising to bring his reformative vision to the role.
-In the ensuing years, he has fulfilled that promise by introducing numerous and meaningful changes to a criminal justice system that often locks up the most vulnerable and neglected among us.
-Dart has essentially rewritten the book on what a Sheriff can accomplish – often looking outside of the conventions of law enforcement for solutions.
+After serving as a prosecutor and an Illinois state legislator, Sheriff Dart ran for Cook County Sheriff in 2006, promising to bring his reformative vision to the role.
+In the ensuing years, he has essentially rewritten the book on what a Sheriff can accomplish – often looking outside of the conventions of law enforcement for solutions.

-Dart has shined a national spotlight on the perils of the criminalization of mental illness.
-He has helped to fill the void left by mental health treatment centers closing in Chicago with necessary care and treatment programs for the mentally ill inside and outside of the Cook County Jail, the largest single-site jail in the country.
+Sheriff Dart has shined a national spotlight on the perils of the criminalization of mental illness.
+He has helped to fill the void left by mental health treatment centers closing in Chicago with necessary care and mental health treatment programs for those impacted by the criminal justice system, inside and outside of the jail.

-Most recently, Dart has taken aim at the violence in Chicago, introducing the Sheriff’s Anti-Violence Effort (SAVE) program at the jail.
-The program provides intensive programming for 18 to 24-year-olds incarcerated from the most violent zip-codes in the city.
+Sheriff Dart has taken aim at the violence in Chicago, introducing the Sheriff’s Anti-Violence Effort (SAVE) program at the jail.
+The program provides intensive therapy and life skills training for 18 to 24-year-old men incarcerated from the most violent zip-codes in the city.
 While, outside of the jail, the Sheriff’s Chicago Initiatives use a community policing model that has helped to remove guns from the street, suppress shootings and reconnect law enforcement with communities.

-In 2017, Governing Magazine named Sheriff Dart a Public Official of the Year, and TIME Magazine named him one of the 100 Most Influential People in the World by TIME Magazine.
+In 2017, Governing Magazine named Sheriff Dart a Public Official of the Year, and TIME Magazine named him one of the 100 Most Influential People in the World in 2009.

-He and his wife Patricia live on Chicago’s South Side and are proud parents of five children.
+Sheriff Dart and his wife, Patricia, live on Chicago’s South Side and are the proud parents of five children.

 Recent Press Releases